-Q. How many guest tickets can I get and how much do they cost?
+Q. How many guest tickets can I get?

 Q. How much does the academic dress rental and tickets cost?

-Q. Where do I pick up my academic dress?
+Q. Where do I pick up my academic dress and tickets?

 Q. Where do I return my academic dress?

-A. There will be an attendant in the coat check area to collect your hood and gown.
-This should be completed before you leave the Arts and Culture Centre.
-The motorboard hat is yours to keep, however the PhD bonnet must be returned following your session of Convocation.
+A. There will be an attendant in the lobby area of the Civic Centre to collect your hood and gown.
+This should be completed before you leave the Civic Centre.
+The motorboard hat is yours to keep.
+The PhD bonnet must be returned following the ceremony.

 Academic dress that is not returned immediately after the ceremony will be the responsibility of the graduate to return it to the vendor's warehouse in Montreal.

 A. All graduating students should attend rehearsal.
 Here you will receive your gown and tickets, and marshals will guide you through the ceremonial elements of convocation.
 Please stay tuned for more information on the Convocation rehearsal.

 Q. What time should I arrive at the Civic Centre?

 A. Graduating students and their guests should arrive one hour prior to the ceremony.